 Definition of BTU

-A British Thermal Unit, BTU, is defined as the amount of heat required to raise the temperature of one pound of water by one degree Fahrenheit at a constant pressure.
-In the field of air conditioning and heating, BTUs refer to the quantity of heat an air conditioning unit can remove from a room per hour, or the heat a heater or boiler can produce.
+A British Thermal Unit, or BTU, is defined as the amount of heat required to raise the temperature of one pound of water by one degree Fahrenheit at a constant pressure.
+In the HVAC industry, BTUs refer to the quantity of heat an air conditioning unit can remove from a room per hour, or the heat a heater or boiler can produce.

 Importance of BTU in Heating and Cooling Systems

-The determination of BTU usage is critical for the correct size air conditioner or heater to be installed in a room or for large-scale industrial applications.
+Determining BTU usage is critical for the correct size air conditioner or heater to be installed in a room or for large-scale industrial applications.
 Having a solid understanding of how many BTUs are required for your specific needs is crucial.
-Without this, you could end up with a device that is either overpowered, causing excessive energy use and high utility bills, or underpowered, which may struggle to achieve the desired temperature increase.
+Without this, you could end up with a device that is either overpowered, causing excessive energy use and high utility bills, or underpowered, struggling to achieve the desired temperature increase.

 Common Applications of BTU in Various Industries